alexmaurer-madis/eeprom_25AA02EXX/README.md

 The ```write()``` function is programmed in such a way as to respect the paging of the memory (page boundaries).
 You can then easily write to any memory location without worrying about going over a page.

-This function is blocking during all the write cycles(s).
+This function is blocking during all the write cycle(s).
 If you cannot afford to wait that amount of time, you can use the ```begin_write()``` asynchronous function.

 ## Asynchrone write operation aka "non-blocking function"